krishnamurali892/Album/README.md

    can be used to draw views dynamically in code itself, So in future DataBinding library may not be required.

 **Dagger Hilt**(Annotation based)
- - Its a compile time Android based Dependency Injection framework build on top of dagger2 framework.
+ - It's a compile time Android based Dependency Injection framework built on top of dagger2 framework.
  - If we want to make our code loosely coupled then we need to go with Manual Dependency Injection, but it adds a lot of extra code and time to develop.
  - This Manual work can be automated with the help of DI frameworks and here Hilt is one among them,